dmarell/docker-ubuntu/README.md

 ## Build a customized image

 The Dockerfile specifies how the new image should be built.
-In this example we start with the same ubuntu image as we useed before but with curl and git installed:
+In this example we start with the same ubuntu image as we used before but with `curl` and `git` installed:

 ```
 FROM ubuntu